gopiotr/zephyr/doc/guides/test/babblesim.rst

             sim_length: 60e6

 This YAML file define necessary information to build and run BabbleSim's tests.
-Next after collecting all tests, Pytest filter tests if some filter rules was passed in CLI.
+Next after collecting all tests, Pytest filter tests if some filter rules were passed in CLI.

+Each test consists of two phase:

+1. Building process
+    - get CMake extra arguments from ``bs_testcase.yaml`` file and prepare CMake command (add source code directory, output build directory, target platform (``nrf52_bsim``), conf file (if was not passed explicitly in ``extra_args`` option))
+    - run CMake
+    - run Ninja generator
+2. Run simulation
+    - parse ``bsim_config`` from ``bs_testcase.yaml`` file and prepare suitable
+      commands to run each simulated devices and wireless medium
+    - run simulation
+    - if some error/failure occurs during run simulation then mark test as ``FAILED`` - otherwise as ``PASSED``

+Final report is generated at the end if adequate argument was passed through CLI (for example ``--junitxml=./bs_report.xml``).

 Minimal test configuration
 **************************